-CNGP targets must be set for gross emissions and cover all mandatory emission sources.
+CNGP targets must be set for gross emissions and cover all mandatory emission sources as a minimum.
 Where possible, targets should also cover other material emissions sources, noting that obtaining quality data to set targets over these sources can take time.
-In some cases, other target methodologies are more appropriate (such as intensity-based methods for building and construction emissions).
+In some cases, other target methodologies are more appropriate (such as supplier engagement, data improvement, or intensity-based methods for building and construction emissions).
 Agencies should explain how other types of targets are 1.5°C aligned or are based on the reduction potential within the organisation.
+When reporting to the Programme Lead, you will report your Mandatory Emissions Plus emissions separately to any Scope 3 (other) emissions that are covered by other types of targets (see 3.3.3 Emissions in your value chain (other scope 3 material emissions)).
+Your targeted or Mandatory